pghvlaans/sbotools/ChangeLog/index.md

   * Leave a trailing line more consistently
   * Add **\--color** and **\--nocolor** options to all scripts except sboconfig
     * Thanks to SCerovec for the suggestion.
+  * *sboinstall*: Report package installation time in the reinstall notification
+    * Thanks to shamefulCake1 for the request.
+  * *sbofind*: Report package installation status

 * 3.7 - 2025-07-04